 - Deconstructed and played with on Happy Endings-in "Boys II Menorah" Dave and Jane rush to the airport because Alex is there due to buying into a false airport ticket which was actually an invitation to a set-up Grand Romantic Gesture dinner.
 When they get there, they're parked illegally, as often happens with this trope.
-Security tells them to move Dave's truck, and Dave tosses him the keys, saying 'Keep it.'
+Security tells them to move Dave's truck, and Dave tosses him the keys, giving his best cool guy impression, 'Keep it.'
 The guard quickly tosses him back the keys despite Dave saying its for love.
 He and Jane try to rush past security anyway and get tackled and tazed, respectively.

-- Buffy the Vampire Slayer had the flight one happen as well, except she actually fails to get there before the helicopter takes off—with the guy in question on it.
+- Buffy the Vampire Slayer had the flight one happen as well, except she actually fails to get there before the helicopter takes off—with the guy in question on it, and the helicopter drowns out her attempts to get his attention.
 But what do you expect from a Joss Whedon show?